NICANORKYAMBA/bank-system/README.md

 ### User Management

 - **Create a new user:** Add a new user to the system.
 The user's password is hashed using bcrypt for security.
+You can also add an address for the user.
-- **Update an existing user:** Modify the details of an existing user.
+- **Update an existing user:** Modify the details of an existing user, including their associated address.
 If a new password is provided, it is hashed before being stored.
-- **Retrieve a user by ID:** Fetch the details of a specific user using their ID.
+- **Retrieve a user by ID:** Fetch the details of a specific user using their ID, including their associated address.
-- **Retrieve all users:** Get a list of all users in the system.
+- **Retrieve all users:** Get a list of all users in the system, including their associated addresses.
 Supports pagination to limit the number of users returned in a single request.
-- **Delete a user:** Remove a user from the system.
+- **Delete a user:** Remove a user from the system, including their associated address.

 ## Technologies Used